-The Biomarkers Consortium is a public-private biomedical research partnership managed by the Foundation for the National Institutes of Health that endeavors to discover, develop, and qualify biological markers (biomarkers) to support new drug development, preventive medicine, and medical diagnostics.
+The Biomarkers Consortium is a public-private biomedical research partnership managed by the Foundation for the National Institutes of Health that endeavors to discover, develop, and seek regulatory approval for biological markers (biomarkers) to support new drug development, preventive medicine, and medical diagnostics.

-Request for Information on Biomarkers for Prediction of Response to Obesity Therapies and Sustained Weight Loss - The purpose of this RFI is to solicit preliminary ideas, resource estimates, and timelines regarding the creation and progressive validation of approaches to predict long-term weight loss response from short-term controlled weight loss clinical trials in adults.
+Request for Letters of Intent on Biomarkers for Prediction of Response to Obesity Therapies and Sustained Weight Loss - The purpose of this RFI is to solicit preliminary ideas, resource estimates, and timelines regarding the creation and progressive validation of approaches to predict long-term weight loss response from short-term controlled weight loss clinical trials in adults.

 CLICK HERE FOR THE RFI >>